apache/incubator-crail-website/docs/index.md

     FileSystem fs = FileSystem.get(conf);
     fs.create("crail://test/hello.txt");

- <h3>Spark on Crail</h3>
+ <h3>SparkCrail Module</h3>

 <div style="text-align: justify">
 <p>
-The Spark/Crail module includes a Crail based shuffle engine as well as a broadcast implementation.
+The SparkCrail module includes a Crail based shuffle engine as well as a broadcast implementation.
 The shuffle engine maps rey ranges to directories in CrailFS.
 Each map task, while partitioning the data, appends key/value pairs to individual files in the corresponding directories.
 Tasks running on the same core within the cluster append to the same files, which reduces storage fragmentation.
 </p>
 </div>